0xPriyanshuJha/SQLGenie/README.md

 - Check `.env` file for correct credentials.
 - Verify that the Google Gemini API key is valid.
 - If queries fail, check the schema information to ensure table and column names are correct.
+- If using Docker, ensure the container is running: `docker ps`.

 ## Contributions
 Feel free to fork the repository and submit pull requests for improvements or bug fixes.